-Schedule C shall identify capital items are defined as tangible property that have an initial acquisition price of more than \$5,000 per unit and have a useful life of more than one year.
+Schedule C shall identify capital items, which shall be defined according to federal cost policy (tangible property having an initial acquisition price of more than \$5,000 per unit and a useful life of more than one year) or by the applicant's local policy, whichever is more stringent.
 Items should be requested only when they are necessary to accomplish specific objectives of the Perkins Act.
+Office computers or group of computers that do not meet the \$5,000 per unit threshold should be categorized under Schedule F.

-7.4.4.1 Requesting Cost Items Under Schedule C
+7.4.4.1 Requesting Cost Items under Schedule C